scoopex/mysql_extend/README.md

 The directory "zabbix" contains a example zabbix monitoring template which measures and notifies.
 The template was created for zabbix release 1.8.

+Installation:
+ * Install "mysql_extend" on the zabbix-server or zabbix-proxy (make install)
+ * Import the zabbix-template to your zabbix-server
-Just import this template to you zabbix-server, assign hosts to this template and overload the macros of the template at host level.
+ * Assign hosts to the template and overload the macros of the template at host level.

 Review file "zabbix/Custom_-_Service_-_MySQL.html" to get detailed information about the behavior of this template.
 (see also: http://htmlpreview.github.com/?https://github.com/digitalmediacenter/mysql_extend/master/zabbix/Custom_-_Service_-_MySQL.html)